conal/agda-machines/readme.md

 *   `Dot`: generation of [GraphViz *dot* format](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) from the stack program category.
 *   `Test`: examples with dot file generation.
     Compile this module, and run it to generate dot files and render them into PDFs.
-    The Makefile uses relies on on having [GraphViz](https://graphviz.org/) installed for the `dot` executable.
+    The Makefile uses relies on having [GraphViz](https://graphviz.org/) installed for the `dot` executable.
     See above for `make` incantations.

 There are many semantic functions (`⟦_⟧`) mapping between categories.